Subway Series

-The Subway Series is a series of Major League Baseball (MLB) rivalry games played between the two teams based in New York City, the Yankees and the Mets.
-Previously, this applied to the Giants and Dodgers as well, before they moved out of New York City.
-Every historic and current venue for such games has been accessible via the New York City Subway, hence the name of the series.
+A Subway Series in Major League Baseball (MLB) is one played between teams based in New York City, currently the New York Yankees and New York Mets, and historically the Yankees versus the New York Giants or Brooklyn Dodgers.
+The venues for games have been accessible via the New York City Subway, hence the name of the series.

-The term's historic usage has been in reference to World Series games played between the city's teams.
-The New York Yankees have appeared in all Subway Series games as they have been the only American League (AL) team based in the city, and have compiled an 11–3 all-time series record in the 14 championship Subway Series.

-Since 1997, the term Subway Series has been applied to interleague play during the regular season between the Yankees and New York City's National League (NL) team: the New York Mets.
-The Mets and Yankees also played each other in the 2000 World Series, in which the Yankees won.
+The term historically refers to World Series games played between the city's teams.
+The Yankees have appeared in all Subway Series games as they have been the only American League (AL) team based in the city.
+The National League (NL) representative in those series has seven times been the Dodgers, six times the Giants, and the Mets once, in 2000.
+Since 1997, the term has also been applied to interleague play during the regular season between the Yankees and Mets.

-19th century Trolley Series
+19th century Subway Series

-Although organized games between all-stars from New York teams against all-stars from Brooklyn teams date back to the 1850s, the first actual New York-Brooklyn "World Championship Series" occurred in 1889, a full nine years before Brooklyn was incorporated into the City of New York by the Greater New York Act of 1898, when the New York Giants squared off against (and defeated) the Brooklyn Bridegrooms, also called the "Trolley Dodgers", of the American Association.
+Although organized games between all-stars from New York teams against all-stars from Brooklyn teams date back to the 1850s, the first actual New York–Brooklyn "World Championship Series" occurred in 1889, a full nine years before Brooklyn was incorporated into the City of New York by the Greater New York Act of 1898.
+At the time, the series would not have been called a Subway Series, since New York's subway did not open until 1904, but it was the first recorded series involving the teams who would later earn the phrase.

+The New York Giants squared off against (and defeated) the Brooklyn Bridegrooms, also called the "Trolley Dodgers", of the American Association.
 The following season, Brooklyn withdrew from the Association and joined the League, setting the stage for many future intra-city competitions.

-Some might argue that the 1889 Series would qualify as a "Trolley Series", but would not qualify as a Subway Series since New York's subway did not open until 1904.

-The 1906 World Series between the Chicago Cubs and the Chicago White Sox is also loosely referred to as a Subway Series, though the term Crosstown Series is more commonly used.
-The term is also inaccurate, since Chicago had surface systems from 1892 till the building of the State Street Subway in 1943.